 - 2.6 Neighbourhood plans are able to make significant changes to the approach taken in the Local Plan, so long as they do not undermine its strategic objectives and approach.
-Examples given include: - Extending existing defined development boundaries, or adding them to settlements that do not currently have a boundary; - Allowing open market housing on rural exception sites; - Encouraging self-build homes or low impact dwellings where these would not currently be allowed; - Identifying specific sites for new development. - 2.7 There are no specific housing or employment land targets for the Neighbourhood Plan area or Broadwindsor in the Local Plan.
-Policy SUS5 states that neighbourhood plans should set out how they will promote sustainable development in their area at the same level or over and above that which would otherwise be delivered through the local plan, and that they should have due regard to information on local need for new homes, jobs and facilities, for their plan area and any outlying areas which they may serve.
+Examples given include: - Extending existing defined development boundaries, or adding them to settlements that do not currently have a boundary; - Allowing open market housing on rural exception sites; - Encouraging self-build homes or low impact dwellings where these would not currently be allowed; - Identifying specific sites for new development. - 2.7 At the current time there are no specific housing or employment land targets for the Neighbourhood Plan area or Broadwindsor in the adopted Local Plan.
+Neither have specific targets been suggested in the Issues and Options consultation as part of the Local Plan Review (although with the proposed changes to National Planning Policy a target may be included in the next stage of the review).
+Policy SUS5 of the adopted plan states that neighbourhood plans should set out how they will promote sustainable development in their area at the same level or over and above that which would otherwise be delivered through the local plan, and that they should have due regard to information on local need for new homes, jobs and facilities, for their plan area and any outlying areas which they may serve.

-Deciding on the scope of the Neighbourhood Plan
+Deciding on the Neighbourhood Plan's scope, vision and objectives